DataBiosphere/toil/docs/tutorial.rst

 being passed to a child job.
 Such forward variable passing is naturally specified by recursive invocation of successor jobs within parent jobs.
 However, it is often desirable to return variables from jobs in a non-recursive or dynamic context.
-In toil this is achieved with promises, as illustrated in the following example::
+In Toil this is achieved with promises, as illustrated in the following example::
     from toil.job import Job